hitoshi-watase/sercrod/docs/reference/directives/events.md

      - Start with `wantsUpdate = !NON_MUTATING.has(ev)`.
      - If `.update` is present, set `wantsUpdate = true`.
      - If `.noupdate` is present, set `wantsUpdate = false`.
-     - If `.once` is present and `ev` is in `NON_MUTATING`, Nablla forces `wantsUpdate = false` to avoid re-creating a one time listener on a non mutating event.
+     - If `.once` is present and `ev` is in `NON_MUTATING`, Sercrod forces `wantsUpdate = false` to avoid re-creating a one time listener on a non mutating event.

    - Finally, it applies the update:

-     - If the event is input like (as defined above), or a `click` on a form control, Nablla performs a **lightweight children update**:
+     - If the event is input like (as defined above), or a `click` on a form control, Sercrod performs a **lightweight children update**:
        - it calls an internal `_updateChildren(...)` so only the host’s children are reconciled, preserving focus.
-     - Otherwise, if `wantsUpdate` is true, Nablla triggers a normal host update.
+     - Otherwise, if `wantsUpdate` is true, Sercrod triggers a normal host update.
      - If `wantsUpdate` is false, no re-render is triggered by this handler.

 3. **Modifiers override defaults**: